madd-games/glidix/README.md

  * Supports the ISO 9660 filesystem, plus a custom filesystem called Glidix File System (GXFS), which can store Glidix-specific metadata such as application permissions.
 Support for variants of FAT is planned.
  * Implements the POSIX API using a custom C library.
  * The GNU toolchain (binutils and GCC) can run natively on Glidix (the source code must be patched to support the `x86_64-glidix` target).

+## GCC

+The source comes with GCC and binutils patches, and allows a cross-compiler to be built, targetting Glidix.
+A native compiler can also be compiled from this.
+The Glidix target for GCC (`x86_64-glidix`) supports some additional command-line options:

+ * `-mconsole` - link an executable as a console application (the default; really a no-op).
+ * `-mgui` - link an executable as a GUI application.
+This is done by linking against `crtgui.o`, which adds the appropriate annotation to the `.glidix.annot` section.
+ * `-module` - link as a Glidix kernel module.
+This avoids linking with `libc` and other system libraries, and outputs an object file (typically with `.gkm` extension), which can be loaded by the Glidix kernel.

 ## Planned features